microsoft/playwright/docs/src/api/class-clock.md

 * `cancelIdleCallback`
 * `performance`

 Fake timers are used to manually control the flow of time in tests.
 They allow you to advance time, fire timers, and control the behavior of time-dependent functions.
-See [`method: Clock.runFor`] and [`method: Clock.skipTime`] for more information.
+See [`method: Clock.runFor`] and [`method: Clock.fastForward`] for more information.

-### param: Clock.installFakeTimers.time
+### option: Clock.install.time
 * since: v1.45
-- `time` <[int]|[Date]>
+- `time` <[int]|[string]|[Date]>

-Install fake timers with the specified base time.

-### option: Clock.installFakeTimers.loopLimit
-* since: v1.45
-- `loopLimit` <[int]>

-The maximum number of timers that will be run in [`method: Clock.runAllTimers`].
-Defaults to `1000`.

-## async method: Clock.runAllTimers
-* since: v1.45
-- returns: <[int]>

-Runs all pending timers until there are none remaining.
-If new timers are added while it is executing they will be run as well.
-Fake timers must be installed.
-Returns fake milliseconds since the unix epoch.

-**Details**

-This makes it easier to run asynchronous tests to completion without worrying about the number of timers they use, or the delays in those timers.
-It runs a maximum of [`option: loopLimit`] times after which it assumes there is an infinite loop of timers and throws an error.
+Time to initialize with, current system time by default.

 ## async method: Clock.runFor
 * since: v1.45
-- returns: <[int]>

-Advance the clock, firing callbacks if necessary.
-Returns fake milliseconds since the unix epoch.
+Advance the clock, firing all the time-related callbacks.
-Fake timers must be installed.
-Returns fake milliseconds since the unix epoch.

 **Usage**